 - Avoid purchasing souvenirs made from insects, wildlife, shells, or marine life.

 Beaches on Langkawi

 Pantai Cenang, or Central Beach, on the southwest side of the island, is by far the most popular and where many visitors end up.
 Resorts, restaurants, bars, and tourist attractions line the short beach.
 You'll find the most options for water sports and other activities along Pantai Cenang.

-Just to the south, resort-lined Pantai Tengah is an expensive-yet-quieter alternative to busy Central Beach.
+Just to the south, resort-lined Pantai Tengah is an expensive-yet-quieter alternative to the busy Central Beach.

-Pleasant and less developed beaches can be found around Langkawi; many can be enjoyed on day trips.
+Pleasant and less developed beaches can be found around Langkawi and you can enjoy many on day trips.
 Pantai Pasir Hitam is a mixed black-sand beach, and Tanjung Rhu is a picturesque stretch that includes mangroves and rocky beaches.

 Getting Around Langkawi